Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Related work

 To our best knowledge, only a few approaches \cite{wang2019adversarial,li2020investigating,zhang2020adversarial} were proposed to protect ASV systems against adversarial attacks, and how to effectively purify and mitigate the adversarial perturbations for ASV systems is still an open question.
 In this work, we propose to defend ASV systems against adversarial attacks by the SSLR models.
 Specifically, the proposed defense framework is composed of an adversarial purification module and an adversarial perturbation detection module, which mitigates the adversarial noise or directly detects the adversarial samples, respectively.
 What's more, compared with previous works \cite{wang2019adversarial,li2020investigating,zhang2020adversarial}, our method doesn't require the knowledge of adversarial samples generation process in advance.
 Experimental results show that our proposed method can effectively protect ASV systems against adversarial attacks from both purification and detection perspectives.

 Our previous work \cite{wu2021adversarial} adopts the self-supervised learning based model as a deep filter to alleviate adversarial attack for the r-vector system.
-In contrast to \cite{wu2021adversarial}, we further investigate the potential of self-supervised learning based model against adversarial attack for ASV from different perspectives: \begin{itemize} \item \cite{wu2021adversarial} merely considers self-supervised learning models for purification use, yet this work harnesses the self-supervised learning model for both purification and detection use. \item In contrast to \cite{wu2021adversarial}, which only conducts adversarial defense for the r-vector system, this work performs experiments on both r-vector and x-vector systems to illustrate our proposed defense method is general. \item Previous work \cite{wu2021adversarial} only implements one masking strategy to pre-train the self-supervised learning model.
-In this work, we adopt several masking strategies to train various self-supervised learning models and compare the performance of different masking strategies for adversarial defense. \item In comparison to \cite{wu2021adversarial}, which simply and crudely uses EER to evaluate the defense performance, this work systematically formalizes the evaluation metrics for adversarial defense on ASV (see Section~\ref{sec:evaluation-metrics}). \end{itemize}
+In contrast to \cite{wu2021adversarial}, we further investigate the potential of self-supervised learning based models against adversarial attack for ASV from different perspectives: \begin{itemize} \item \cite{wu2021adversarial} merely considers self-supervised learning models for purification use, yet this work harnesses it for both purification and detection. \item In contrast to \cite{wu2021adversarial}, which only conducts adversarial defense for the r-vector system, this work performs experiments on both r-vector and x-vector systems to illustrate our proposed defense method is general. \item Previous work \cite{wu2021adversarial} only implements one masking strategy to train the self-supervised learning model.
+This work adopts several masking strategies to train various self-supervised learning models and compare the performance of different masking strategies for adversarial defense. \item \cite{wu2021adversarial} only considers the defense against the basic iterative method (BIM), this paper also show the generalizability of our proposed method to other two attack methods, e.g. fast gradient sign method (FGSM) and Jacobian-based saliency map attack (JSMA), without requiring the detailed knowledge of the specific attack methods. \item In comparison to \cite{wu2021adversarial}, which simply and crudely uses equal error rate (EER) to evaluate the defense performance, this work systematically formalizes the evaluation metrics for adversarial defense on ASV (see Section~\ref{sec:evaluation-metrics}). \end{itemize}